Jordan Dechtman | November 17, 2025

 Investing is a great option when you have at least two years to watch the money grow.
 You can work with a financial professional to develop an investment plan that works well for your risk tolerance and overall goal for these funds.
 With proper planning, you can also have access to this money when and if you need it.

 You can often get the most bang for your buck if you commit to investing it over the long term.
-Investment strategies that are focused on long-term goals (like retirement planning) will usually have the highest rates of return over time,
+Investment strategies that are focused on long-term goals (like retirement planning) will usually have a strong rate of return over time,

 Some examples of long-term investments that you might want to consider include: